 I like simple, don’t we all?
-Ebates is simple.
-Sign up for an account, then when you’re shopping online go to Ebates first, then search for the store.
-Ebates will take you to that store’s regular website.
+Rakuten is simple.
+Sign up for an account, then when you’re shopping online go to Rakuten first (they have a super handy Chrome extension you can add to your browser to make sure you never miss an offer when shopping), then search for the store.
+Rakuten will take you to that store’s regular website.
 You shop and checkout as you normally would.
-When your purchase is verified Ebates will deposit money into your Ebates account.
-They will automatically mail you a check each quarter!
-How easy is that?
+When your purchase is verified, Rakuten will deposit money into your account.
+It’s seriously that easy!

-Other cool features: you can refer your friends and Ebates will give you $15 for each person that signs up and makes a purchase!
-Pretty cool, right? $15 for basically no effort!
+The best part: you can refer your friends and Rakuten will give you $25 for each person that signs up and makes a purchase!
+Pretty cool, right? $25 for basically no effort!
 Sign up here then you’ll be given your own referral link to post on social media or share via email or text!
 When your friends sign up you’ll get paid and they will earn a $10 bonus also!

 5 | Use Credit Card Points